Everything you need to know about the American Express British Airways Companion Voucher changes

-Both cards have very valuable benefits, depending on how you travel, and with which airline.
+Both cards have very valuable benefits, depending on how you travel, and with which airline you typically fly.
 Neither is definitively “better” than the other.

 Why should customers continue to use these cards?

-If you spend less than £10,000 on either card each year and therefore would not earn any Companion Voucher, the basic card remains a great, no-annual-fee way to earn Avios on your everyday purchases.
-If you can earn a Companion Voucher, I would argue the Premium Plus Card becomes even better on 1 September, as although the annual fee increases slightly, you should find it much easier to redeem it for Club World availability than before.
+If you spend less than £10,000 on either card each year and therefore would not earn any companion voucher, the basic card remains a great, no-annual-fee way to earn Avios on your everyday purchases.
+If you can earn a companion voucher, I would argue the Premium Plus Card becomes even better on 1 September.
+Though the annual fee increases slightly, you should find it much easier to redeem your voucher for Club World.

-What is the next best card with no annual fee/a low annual fee?
+What is the next best card with no (or a low) annual fee?